Managing a loved one’s finances: What you need to know.

 Be proactive to avoid pitfalls

 Stepping into someone else’s financial world can be tedious and quickly become an overwhelming task, but it’s okay to ask for help.
-For example, a certified financial advisor or bank can help you navigate through the process or manage finances on your behalf.
+For example, a certified financial advisor link opens in a new window or bank can help you navigate through the process or manage finances on your behalf.
 If you’re overseeing a loved one’s estate with the help of family members, be sure to be transparent about the status of their assets to avoid tension and confusion down the road.

 Being proactive with these conversations, both with your loved one and with anyone who may be assisting, can alleviate stress and allow you to enjoy more quality time.
 Start early and talk often — more often than not, when you fail to plan, then you plan to fail.